ahzia/Sign-bridge/README.md

 ./scripts/start_app.sh
 ```

-This will automatically start both the backend and frontend, and launch the Tauri desktop app.
+This will automatically start both the backend and frontend, and launch the Electron desktop app.

 ### 3. **Manual Setup (Development)**
 If you prefer to run components separately: